The 2019 Public Safety Citizens Academy meets 6:30-9:30 p.m. Thursdays, beginning Sept. 5.

 The academy helps strengthen the partnership between public safety professionals and the community by sharing information and promoting a better understanding of public safety services.

 Applicants must be 18 years of age or older and live, work or own a business in Plymouth.
-Deadline to apply is Thursday, Aug.
-31. Space is limited to the first 30 eligible applicants; all participants must pass a background check.
+All participants must pass a background check.
 (A prior criminal conviction will not automatically disqualify an applicant.)
 The police chief will make appointments to the academy.
-For more information, call Community Relations Officer Jim Long at 763-509-5135 or email email@example.com.
+For more information, call Community Relations Officer Jim Long at 763-509-5135 or email firstname.lastname@example.org.